-$^{^{7}}$ When the sudden stop in inflows is acute, the level of international liabilities could shrink.
+$^7\mathrm{When}$ the sudden stop in inflows is acute, the level of international liabilities could shrink.

-8Conventionally, a sudden stop is defined as the second derivative with respect to time of the relevant stock variable - either the net international financial position (with a negative sign), when referring to the financial account as a whole, or international liabilities, when the concept is applied to inflows.
+&lt;sup>8Conventionally, a sudden stop is defined as the second derivative with respect to time of the relevant stock variable - either the net international financial position (with a negative sign), when referring to the financial account as a whole, or international liabilities, when the concept is applied to inflows.

 We highlight three results.
-First, a country that experiences an inflow boom in year t-1 is highly likely to experience a sudden stop in inflows in year t (which may or may not end up as a sudden stop in the financial account).
+First, a country that experiences an inflow boom in year t - 1 is highly likely to experience a sudden stop in inflows in year t (which may or may not end up as a sudden stop in the financial account).
 This result is in line with those of Agosin and Huaita (2012), who find that a boom in the net inflows (the financial account as a whole) is the variable that most strongly explains later sudden stops.
 Note that the difference in our findings from those of Agosin and Huaita (2012) is that ours relate to gross inflows (increases in foreign liabilities).
 Sula (2010) also finds that surges in capital inflows precede sudden stops, especially when accompanied by a high current account deficit or an appreciated real exchange rate.

 Secondly, as we earlier sensed from the descriptive analysis on boom and sudden stop episodes, the advanced economy dummy shows no statistical relevance on the probability of undergoing an ISS.
-Nevertheless, as Reinhart and Calvo (2000) explain, the odds of experiencing a FASS are lower for the latter.
+Nevertheless, as Reinhart and Calvo (2000) explain, the odds of experiencing a FASS are lower for advanced than for non-advanced economies.
 Indeed, an investor shouldn't worry much if the recipient economy is an advanced one or not when she is in immediate need of her funds.
 Being an advanced economy will play a key role when analyzing the behavior of international assets held abroad, as they may offset the any abrupt stop of external funding when being repatriated.

 Lastly, the historical correlation between the change in inflows and outflows also plays a fundamental role in explaining the probability of turning an ISS into a FASS.
-When this correlation is higher, the chances of turning an ISS into a FASS drop significantly.
-The mechanism is straightforward: when international assets and liabilities vary in a similar fashion, a sudden reduction of foreign assets on domestic soil is countervailed with a comeback of domestic assets that were held abroad.
-As discussed earlier, this will be more often seen on advanced economies, as they exhibit higher correlations between inflows and outflows variations than non-advanced economies.
+When this correlation is higher, the chances of an ISS turning into a FASS drop significantly.
+The mechanism is straightforward: when international assets and liabilities vary in a similar fashion, a sudden reduction of foreign assets on domestic soil is countervailed with a return of domestic assets that had been held abroad.
+As discussed earlier, this is more often the case in advanced economies, as they exhibit higher correlations between inflows and outflows variations than non-advanced economies.

-When interpreting the result, one might think that when a country suffers an unexpected flight of foreign capital, among other consequences, an exchange rate depreciation is to be expected along with a decline on domestic financial assets' prices.
-If this country holds international assets abroad, incentives to repatriate them rise, as more domestic currency will be perceived (exchange rate effect), and, when investing locally, even more internal assets will be attainable with these funds (price effect).
+When interpreting the result, one might think that when a country suffers an unexpected flight of foreign capital, among other consequences, an exchange rate depreciation is to be expected along with a decline in the prices of domestic financial assets.
+If domestic agents (be they public or private) hold international assets abroad, the incentives to repatriate them rise, as the domestic currency depreciates and asset prices generally fall, often overshooting any reasonable measure of their fundamentals.